 - remember most infections happen indoors in private homes where people get close to each other

 - take special care to protect people who are particularly vulnerable to serious consequences from infection

 - limit the time you spend with people from outside your household (or household bubble), especially if meeting indoors - indoor interactions should be restricted as much as possible

-- children should meet vulnerable relatives, including grandparents, outside where possible; brief meetings such as walking or playing outside are the safest
+- consider that children should meet vulnerable relatives, including grandparents, outside where possible - brief meetings such as walking or playing outside are the safest

 - limit interactions to the same small group of people as much as possible

-- meeting two groups of different people in the same week increases the risk of spreading the virus compared with meeting the same group of people twice
+- consider that meeting two groups of different people in the same week increases the risk of spreading the virus compared with meeting the same group of people twice

-- agree the plans with those you are meeting beforehand so that everyone knows the safest way to meet, and ensure no-one has been asked to self-isolate or has symptoms of COVID-19 - a plan is more likely to be successful if it is agreed in advance
+- agree the plans with those you're meeting beforehand so that everyone knows the safest way to meet, and make sure no-one has been asked to self-isolate or has symptoms of COVID-19 - a plan is more likely to be successful if it is agreed in advance

-If anyone planning to meet develops symptoms of COVID-19 (i.e. new continuous cough OR fever/temperature of 37.8oC or above OR loss/change in taste/smell) the meeting should not go ahead and the the person with symptoms should isolate, along with their household, and arrange a COVID-19 test.
+If anyone planning to meet develops symptoms of COVID-19 (that is, new continuous cough or fever/ temperature of 37.8oC or above or loss/ change in taste/ smell) the meeting should not go ahead and the person with symptoms should isolate, along with their household, and arrange a COVID-19 test.